jayfinch/traffic-glance/README.md

 ## Disclaimer

 Microsoft does not offer a commercial license for any app to use their traffic data in a generalized fashion.
 Therefore, this project is only available for your own personal/educational use.
-I wish I could put this on the the mobile app stores	 for free, but they will not permit it.
+I wish I could put this on the mobile app stores	 for free, but they will not permit it.